SOLD Phenomenally Rare ,Dirlewanger’ Brigade SS-Ustuf. TunicSKU: UaJL16

-This is one of those incredibly rare and correct pieces that just makes you shake when you hold it in hand.
-I never thought I would see such a fine piece, all correct and complete, from such a notorious and short-lived SS unit.
-The back story is where it comes together: the jacket was found as is, in the 1970s, in the famous ‘Rag Dump’ in Italy.
-The collector, a local, kept it in Europe for decades before letting go of it to an advanced American collector.
-The tunic itself is a typical Heer pattern M42 jacket, German wool, with added pleated pockets, shortened hem and other features common to the SS wearers of these.
+This is one of those incredibly rare and correct pieces that most of us never see; and from such a notorious and short-lived SS unit.
+The back story of this piece is very compelling: the jacket was found as is, in the 1970s, in the famous ‘Rag Dump’ in Italy (17 years ago I obtained an SS Panzer wrapper from my friend, the late Mike Beaver, that had come from the ‘rag dump’).
+The collector, a local, kept this piece in Europe for decades before letting go of it — along with many other fine pieces — to advanced American and European collectors.
+In hand, all is forensically correct and complete.
+The tunic itself is a typical Heer pattern M42 jacket, German wool, with tailor added pleated pockets, shortened hem and other features common to the SS wearers of these.
 There is no sign of a cufftitle.
-The later pattern flatwire eagle is hand applied, untouched, thread faded to purple.
-The eagle shows some wear.
-The tabs are beautiful– period machine-applied, officer piping upgraded, enlisted pattern (the only pattern ever produced by the way) ,Dirlewanger’ rifles and grenade tab; and matching rank tab, with three late style pips for SS-Untersturmfuhrer.
-The red piped artillery Ustuf. boards are very well period installed, and have not been touched or restored.
+The later pattern flatwire eagle is hand applied, untouched; the attaching threads are black inside; outside faded to purple.
+The eagle shows wear commensurate to the overall condition of the tunic.
+The ,Dirlewanger’ rifles and grenade tab; and matching rank tab, are beautiful enlisted pattern— officer piping upgraded and period machine-applied examples (enlisted pattern is the only pattern known to have been officially issued to this unit).
+The rank tab has three late style pips denoting SS-Untersturmfűhrer.
+The red piped artillery Ustuf. boards are correctly period installed, and have not been postwar altered or restored.
 The farb on the right board has a moth nip exposing the cardboard unterlagen.
-Simply a stunning outfit, with moderate wear and limited damage.
-This tunic would be a capstone piece for the advanced collection.
-We all know the reputation of Oskar Dirlewanger and his brigade.
+Simply a stunning outfit, with moderate exposure wear to the collar (likely the portion exposed from under a protective outer garment), and otherwise light wear or other damage overall.
+Given its extreme rarity, background and historic significance, this tunic would be a capstone piece for the advanced collection We all know the reputation of Oskar Dirlewanger and his brigade.
 COA accompanies purchase.